flenniken/collections/docs/collection-maker.md

 * you click on an image on the right to put it in the next available box.

-* you click on a box image to move it to back with the temp images
+* you click on a box image to move it to back with the available images

-* next to each box is an edit icon for editing the image title and description.

-* at the bottom is a button to enter the collections title and description for the thumbnails page

-* at the top is a button to enter the collections title, description and post date for the index page. post date, e. g.
-2025-01-26 and Jan 26, 2025
+* at the top you enter the collection’s title and post date

 * todo: add the index info to the collection json. the index page builder needs to be changed to make it from a set of collections.
 * todo: store the base name in the json data so you can match up with the original using the tag and the name.
 Use an unique id?